Table of Contents

 Cannabis is an incredibly sensitive and temperamental crop.
 Precision microclimate control, rigid scheduling, and task management are critical to a successful harvest.
 IoTs allow cannabis growers to manipulate specific treatments and address issues found in targeted microclimates within their grow, saving time, money, and many headaches.

 Gone are the days of needing a so-called “green thumb” to grow cannabis or any other crop.
 While there will always be individuals with an inherent knack for flora, cannabis grow systems, and IoT can track hot zones, ventilation issues, PH imbalances, and more.
-The job now belongs to crop monitoring systems and cultivation sensors.
+The job now belongs to crop monitoring systems and digital horticulture sensors- a hallmark of digital horticulture.

 In fact, any data written into a spreadsheet, notebook, or dusty ledger can now be accessed and adjusted by the touch of a finger, on-site or remotely.